 Take a look at our current Prospectus, Statement of Purpose, Children's Guide and SEN Information report.

-The post 16 curriculum offers students a range of person centered learning opportunities, which could include work placements and appropriate accreditation.
+The upper school curriculum offers students a range of person centered learning opportunities, including work experience and placements as well as appropriate accreditation.

-Each post 16 student has an accreditation learning pathway that supports the best possible outcomes.
+Each upper school student has an accreditation learning pathway that supports the best possible outcomes.

-As part of a broad curriculum we promote the spiritual, moral, cultural, mental and physical development of young people, including British values as set out by the Government.
+As part of a broad curriculum we promote the spiritual, moral, cultural, mental and physical development of young people, including British values as set out by the Department for Education.